-- GF.
-The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
-Documentation of the solar module's unlimited 10-year warranty and the 25-year limited power warranty. - 2.
+- G. The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
+Documentation of the solar module's unlimited 10-year warranty and the 25year limited power warranty. - 2.
 An irrevocable letter of credit to be drawn upon a federally insured financial institution with a minimum acceptable long term corporate debt (credit) rating of the proposed financial institution shall be a rating of "A" by S&P or a rating of "A2" by Moody's within 200 miles of Urbana or reasonable anticipated travel costs shall be added to the amount of the letter of credit. - 3.
 A permanent soil erosion and sedimentation plan for the PV SOLAR FARM including any access road that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer. - 4.
-Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 5.
-A Transportation Impact Analysis provided by the applicant that is mutually acceptable to the Applicant and the County Engineer and State's Attorney; or

-Township Highway Commissioner; or municipality where relevant, as required by 6.1.5 G. 2.
+Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 5. (not needed if a waiver is received) A Transportation Impact Analysis provided by the applicant that is mutually acceptable to the Applicant and the County Engineer and State's Attorney; or Township Highway Commissioner; or municipality where relevant, as required by 6.1.5 G. 2. - 6.
+The telephone number for the complaint hotline required by 6.1.5 S. - 7.
+Any updates to the approved Site Plan from Case 907-S-18 per the Site Plan requirements provided in Section 6.1.5 U.1.c.